HestHub/nix-config/blog.md

 Step 1 - Livebooting nixOS and installing it on my Desktop.

 - picked up a a NixOS Image from here [NixOS](https://nixos.org/download/#nixos-iso)
 - burned it to a USB stick and booted from it.

+From the live boot enivronment we can poke around and get a feel for the system, but here its hard to tell it apart from other distros, and like many other we can use a graphical installation wizard to permantenlty install the OS.

-   otherwise a normal installation wizard, the only thing sticking out is the option to "Allow unfree software".
+otherwise a normal installation wizard, i setup my locale, keyboard, user, desktop manager and hardrive partitioning.
+The only thing sticking out is the option to "Allow unfree software".
 The default behaivour of nix is to only allow free, open source software, and you have to opt in to allow propriatary software to be installed on your system.

+TODO picture of installation

 ### first boot

-   After a quick restart, booting into the installed system, its time to install some software.
+After a quick restart, booting into the system, its time to install some software.

-   during the installation, two very important nix files have been generated for us.
+during the installation, two very important nix files have been generated: the config files.

-   these are the config file, one looking at hardware, and the other at software, and they make up the basic strucute of nix.

-   These are the files and way of working ill go through today, but there are more advanced features out there, something i will not look to closly today, but still worth mentioning.
+In nixos, we dont have access to a package manger like apt, or a software center to install new software.

+Instead we have to use these configuration files if we want to add something new.

 firstly is the hardware-configuration.nix, this file tells nix what hardware its working with, CPU architecture, hard-drives, network card, and also sets up the firmware we need, sets CPU architecture and points out hard-drive partitions.

 So in short, hardware config lives here, and is something managed by nix itself, we dont edit this file by hand.

    ```
 # Do not modify this file!
 It was generated by ‘nixos-generate-config’